Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** none
+- **Saving Throws:** Choose one from Constitution, Wisdom, or Charisma.
-- **Skills:** Choose 1 from Insight or Perception.
-(If you are already proficient in both, you instead gain a proficiency in any skill of your choice).
+- **Skills:** Religion.
+If you already have proficiency in Religion, you double your proficiency bonus when you add it to a Religion check.
+If you already do so, you can add 1d4 to any Religion check you make.

-### Divine Blessing
+### Angelic Weapons
-At 21st level, you choose a benevolent god that grants you a sliver of their divinity.
-Choose a [blessing](blessings.md) that your patron grants you.
+At 21st level, your attacks become shrouded in a sheath of divine light, as the power of your deity radiates out from your hands.
+When you deal damage by hitting with an attack roll, for a weapon attack or spell attack, all creatures within 5 feet of the target, including the original target, take 2d6 radiant damage.

 ### Endless Worship
-Also at 21st level, *Your devotion to your patron can sustain you while you worship them*.
-At the end of each long rest you can perform a ritual of worship.
-When you do so, for the next 24 hours you are immune to the frightened condition, no longer need food or water, you pause your aging, and you can't be aged magically.
-If you perform this ritual on desecrated ground, it fails and you must wait until your next long rest to try again.
+Also at 21st level, your devotion to your patron has garnered special attention, even amongst their most ardent followers.
+As such, they grant you an additional measure of divine power.
+You always have the Bless and Death Ward spells cast upon you as if cast at 9th level, and you do not need to maintain concentration on this effect.
+If the Death Ward spell from this feature is activated, it is recast upon you after one minute or the conclusion of the combat.

 ### Healing Touch
-At 22nd level, *your touch can extend the benevolence of your god to fill others with vigor and life*.
-As an Action you can touch a creature other than yourself, the target magically regains 4d8 hit points and is freed from any curse, disease, poison, blindness, or deafness.
+At 22nd level, your touch can extend the benevolence of your god to fill others with vigor and life.
+Once per turn when you move within 5 feet of a creature on your turn, you can grant it one of the following effects:

-You can use your Healing Touch a number of times equal to your proficiency bonus and you regain all expended uses when you finish a long rest.
+- The creature regains 4d8 hit points.
+- The creature can immediately take the Attack or Multiattack action.
+- One condition the creature has upon itself is removed.
+You can only remove one level of exhaustion in this way at a time.

 ### Divine Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

-### Angelic Weapons
+### Divine Blessing
-At 24th level, *your attacks become shrouded in a sheath of divine light, as the power of your deity radiates out from your hands*.
-When you deal damage by hitting with an attack roll, for a weapon attack or spell attack, that attack deals 1d6 additional radiant damage.
+At 24th level, you choose a benevolent god that grants you a sliver of their divinity.
+Choose a [blessing](blessings.md) that your patron grants you.

 ### Angelic Form
 At 25th level, you also become resistant to fire and radiant damage.

-You also grow a pair of angelic wings, granting you a flying speed equal to your walking speed.
-You can use a bonus action to hide or manifest the wings.
+Additionally, you grow a pair of angelic wings, granting you a flying speed equal to your walking speed or 60 ft., whichever is higher.
+You can use a bonus action to hide or manifest these wings.
 Any armor or clothing you wear must be designed to accomodate the wings or be torn apart when the wings are summoned.
-If you already had wings, this extra pair will appear behind your original and increases your existing flying speed by 10 feet.
+If you already have wings, this extra pair will appear behind your original wings, and your flying speed is increased by 30 feet.

+When you summon these wings, all creatures of your choice within 60 feet of you must make a Wisdom saving throw against your spell save DC (or 8 + your Wisdom modifier + your proficiency bonus if you do not have one), becoming charmed or frightened by you on a failed saving throw.
+A creature affected in this way can repeat the saving throw at the end of each of its turns.
+On a successful saving throw, it is immune to this effect for 24 hours.

 ___